 What is the use of SGSN and GGSN?

-SGSN stands for Serving GPRS Support Node, and it is an essential network component in the GPRS-based 2G and 3G networks.
-As mentioned earlier, GPRS was an enhancement made to the GSM networks to introduce packet-based mobile data.
-SGSN (together with GGSN) was then added, as a key packet-switched network entity in the GSM networks.
-The same approach was followed by the EDGE and UMTS networks also.
-SGSN provides the packet-switched capability to mobile networks for enabling mobile data services i.e. mobile internet.
-The packets of data with information content (e.g. results from Google search) can be sent and received by the mobile phones operating in a given geographical area covered by a serving SGSN.
+SGSN stands for Serving GPRS Support Node, and it is an essential network entity in GPRS (General Packet Radio Service), EDGE (Enhanced Data for Global Evolution) and 3G UMTS networks.
+SGSN (together with GGSN) was added to introduce the packet-switched technology within 2G GSM networks.
+The same packet-switched approach was followed by EDGE and UMTS networks also.
+SGSN provides the packet-switched capability to GSM and UMTS networks to enable mobile data (mobile internet).
+The packets of data with information content (e.g. results from a Google search) can be sent and received by the mobile phones operating in a given geographical area covered by a serving SGSN.
 The SGSN is responsible for mobility management, billing, and the management of data sessions.

 When SGSN receives data (with information content) from mobile phone users, it passes that on to GGSN.
-GGSN converts that data into a suitable protocol format (e.g. IP) before sending over to the destination external network.
+GGSN converts that data into a suitable protocol format (e.g. IP) before sending it over to the destination external network.
 On the way back, the process is reversed.
-So, the data is received from the external network in the format of that network and then converted by GGSN into a protocol format that mobile phones can understand before finally sending to the mobile phone user.
+So, the data is received from the external network in the format of that network and then converted by GGSN into a protocol format that mobile phones can understand before finally sending it to the mobile phone user.
 You can learn more about RAN in our dedicated post here.
 Have a look at the following network diagram to see how SGSN fits within the 2G / 3G network architecture.

-To summarise; SGSN stands for Serving GPRS Support Node and is a network entity that provides the packet-switched capability to mobile networks.
+To summarise, SGSN stands for Serving GPRS Support Node and is a network entity that provides the packet-switched capability to mobile networks.
 GGSN stands for Gateway GPRS Support Node and is a gateway situated between SGSN and external data networks.
-GGSN receives data from a mobile user via SGSN, converts that into a suitable protocol format (e.g. IP) and sends over to the external data network.
+GGSN receives data from a mobile user via SGSN, converts that into a suitable protocol format (e.g. IP) and sends it over to the external data network.
 On the way back, everything is reversed.